Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 The modified inpatient bed-days (bed-days plus discharges) are provided for the most recent financial year available as an indication of the size of each facility.

-The hospital types, 50 beds or more for a large hospital, less than 50 beds for a small hospital.
+Hospitals are categorised as ‘large’ (50 beds or more) or ‘small’ (fewer than 50 beds).
 NHS treatment centre and diagnostic centre seeing mainly day case patients, are listed for the hospitals within a group.
 All types are listed where a group comprises more than one hospital type.
 IS organisations are requested to submit their bed-day plus discharge denominators.
 The calculation for the bed-day plus discharge denominator for shorter stay hospitals is the sum of the number of bed days in a year and the number of discharges in a year.

 Instead of counting the number of midnights the patient was resident for, this counts the number of different days on which they were in the hospital.
 A day case will count as 1, a one-night stay in the year will count as 2.

-Bed-days in the financial year April 2023 to March 2024 is the sum of the number of beds occupied each midnight during the year.
-For example, the sum of the number of bed occupants at midnight for the day ending 1 April 2023 is added to the number of bed occupants at midnight for each subsequent day up to and including 31 March 2024.
+Bed-days in the financial year April 2023 to March 2024 say, is the sum of the number of beds occupied each midnight during the year.
+So this sum starts with the number of bed occupants at midnight for the day ending 1 April 2023 and ends with the number of bed occupants at midnight on 31 March 2024.

-Alternatively, if the bed-days is being derived from admission dates and discharge dates, the calculation is the discharge date or 1 April 2024 (whichever is earlier) minus by the admission date or 1 April 2023 (whichever is later).
+Alternatively, in that financial year if the bed-days is being derived from admission dates and discharge dates, the calculation is the discharge date or 1 April 2024 (whichever is earlier) minus by the admission date or 1 April 2023 (whichever is later).

 Only patients who are admitted to hospital before 1 April 2024 and discharged on or after 1 April 2023 are counted towards a bed-day in that financial year.
 That is, the latest date they could have been admitted was 31 March 2024 and the earliest date they could have been discharged was 1 April 2023.
 If the patient is still in hospital and does not yet have a discharge date then, 1 April 2024 should be used as discharge date.
 The sum of the days for all the patients then provides the total number of bed-days.

-Discharges in the financial year April 2023 to March 2024 are include the number of patients with a discharge date between 1 April 2023 and 31 March 2024.
+Discharges in that financial year include the number of patients with a discharge date between 1 April 2023 and 31 March 2024.
 It is the sum of the number of patients discharged on 1 April 2023 and the number discharged for each subsequent day up to and including 31 March 2024.
 It should include any day cases that took place during the year.

-Figures provided are aggregated for each organisation (which could own more than hospital or facility) or for the individual hospital if an organisation comprises one hospital or facility.
+Figures provided are aggregated for each organisation (which could own more than one hospital or facility) or for the individual hospital if an organisation comprises one hospital or facility.
+Three Quarterly Mandatory Laboratory Returns (QMLR) indicators measuring blood culture sets examined, overall stool specimens examined, and stool specimens examined for diagnosis of CDI are included and feature in both the QEC and AEC reports mentioned above.

 Quality assurance

-All statistical processing is performed independently by 2 scientists and final data cross-checked to verify that the data is correct.
-In addition, when rates are calculated for our quarterly commentaries and annual data tables and commentary, we also independently process the data used for denominators (occupied overnight bed days (KH03 return) from NHS England and population data from the Office of National Statistics).
+Statistical processing for official statistics is performed independently by two scientists and final data cross-checked to verify that the data are correct.
+In addition, when rates are calculated for our QEC and AEC’s reports, infographics and data tables.
+We also cross-check the processing of NHS England’s KH03 data (occupied overnight bed days and day admissions) and ONS’ population denominators and any errors promptly fed back to NHS England.

 Confidentiality and disclosure control